mantiumai/js-playground/README.md

-# Twitter Bot by MantiumAI
+# WhatsApp ChatBot by MantiumAI
-Examples created with MantiumAI JavaScript client library for the integration with Twitter platforms.
+Examples created with MantiumAI JavaScript client library for the integration with WhatsApp platforms.
 ## Prerequisites

 You will need the following things properly installed on your computer.